Re-Align/URIAL/README.md

-# URIAL: Untuned LLMs with Restyled In-context Alignment (ICLR'24: Rethinking Alignment via In-Context Learning)
+# URIAL: Untuned LLMs with Restyled In-context Alignment (ICLR'24: Rethinking Alignment via ICL)

 > This is part of the **Rethinking Alignment** (Re-Align) project by AI2 Mosaic.